jphmrst/tlt/README.md

 # TLT

 TLT is a Haskell test framework oriented towards stacked monad transformers.
-TLT has no explicit test specifications.
+TLT has no explicit, static test specifications.
 Tests are run where declared, with results accumulated and reported at the end.
-Tests can live in an arbitrary monad transformer so long as the `TLT` transformer is part of the stack.
+Tests can run on a stack of arbitrary monad transformers so long as the `TLT` transformer is included (currently, at the top).
 Some control of the results display is available.

 See also the TLT Haddock page for additional examples (linked from the `Test/TLT` module on